 The Development of Kaulon Against the Backdrop of Magna Graecia Colonisation

 Kaulon, situated on the scenic promontory of Punta Stilo in present-day Calabria, is a model example of Greek expansion within Magna Graecia.
-The city's foundation is dated to 700–690 BC, placing it alongside such powers as Sybaris and Kroton.
-The choice of this particular location was no accident but a deliberate strategic decision aimed at controlling maritime trade routes.
+The city's foundation is usually dated to the late 8th or early 7th century BC.
+The choice of this particular location was no accident but resulted from the need to control maritime routes on the Ionian coast.

 An intriguing aspect of the city's identity is the myth of the Amazon Clete, who according to legend founded the settlement after her ship was wrecked on the way from Troy.
 While archaeologists focus on historical facts, such legends built the colony's prestige in the eyes of the ancients.
 The chronology of early colonisation indicates that Kaulon was established almost simultaneously with the most important Achaean centres in the region, which determined its rapid rise to prominence.